 Observing a wild animal in its natural habitat is a thrilling experience, especially when combined with a new, exotic destination.
 For some, a safari-like drive or boat ride may do the trick, while others might opt for more interactive, adventurous options such as shark cage diving, scuba diving, or camping inside nature reserves.

 Whatever way you like to interact with wildlife when you travel, there is a unique wildlife experience to suit every personality.
-Some of the best destinations for seeking out wildlife in 2020 include the following.
+Some of the best destinations for seeking out wildlife include the following.